quentinmathieu/Concert_web_scraper_rest_API/README.md

 # Concert web scraper rest API

 Web scraping project.
-Fetch concerts schedule from Bretagne, France and turns it into a rest API.
+Fetch concert schedules from Bretagne, France and turns it into a rest API.

 ## 🛠️ Installation Steps: